Tasha Yar: Concept and development

-Inspired by Vasquez in Aliens, the character was initially named "Macha Hernandez" and was the tactical officer of the Enterprise.
-This had been changed by the first casting call—issued on December 10, 1986—when she was given the position of security chief.
+The original December 1986 casting call for actors described early versions of the crew.
+It included a character named "Macha Hernandez" inspired by Vasquez in Aliens who was the security chief of the Enterprise.
+A version from February 1987 gave her the position of tactical officer to make it so she'd have a reason to be on the bridge.
 The producers considered Jenette Goldstein, who had played Vasquez, for the role, but writer Dorothy Fontana pointed out that the actress "is not Latina.
 She is petite, blue-eyed, freckle-faced".
-The character was subsequently renamed "Tanya" around March 13.
+The character was briefly renamed "Tanya" in March 1987 as a result.

-By the time that the writers' and directors' guide for the series was published, dated March 23, 1987, the character was named Natasha "Tasha" Yar.
-Her surname was suggested by Robert Lewin, drawing inspiration from the Babi Yar atrocities in Ukraine during the Second World War.
+By the time that the writers' and directors' guide for the series was published, dated March 23, 1987, the character's name had become Natasha "Tasha" Yar.
+The guide described her character as such:

+The starship Security Chief, Tasha, who performs that same function both aboard ship and on away missions.
+Born at a "failed" Earth colony of renegades and other violent undesirables, she escaped to Earth in her teens and discovered Starfleet, which she still "worships" today as the complete opposite of all the ugliness she once knew.

+Her surname was suggested by Robert Lewin, drawing inspiration from the Babi Yar atrocities in Ukraine during the World War II.
 Her biography stated that she was 28 years old, and confirmed her Ukrainian descent.
 She was planned to have a friendship with teenager Wesley Crusher, and was described in the guide as "treat[ing] this boy like the most wonderful person imaginable.
 Wes is the childhood friend that Tasha never had."

-In April 1987, Lianne Langland, Julia Nickson, Rosalind Chao, Leah Ayres, and Bunty Bailey were each listed as being in contention for the role.
-Chao was a favorite candidate, while Denise Crosby was described as "the only possibility" for the character of Deanna Troi.
+In April 1987, Lianne Langland, Julia Nickson, Rosalind Chao, Leah Ayres, and Bunty Bailey were each listed as being in contention for the role; Chao was a favorite candidate.
+Denise Crosby was described as "the only possibility" for the character of Deanna Troi.
 The production staff were not keen on having two actresses in the bridge crew roles with similar physical types and hair colors, and so the team took account of the casting of the two roles together.
 The writers and directors guide described Yar as having a muscular but very feminine body type, and being sufficiently athletic to defeat most other crew members in martial arts.
 After Crosby and Marina Sirtis had each auditioned for Troi and Yar respectively, Gene Roddenberry decided to switch the actresses and cast Crosby as Tasha Yar.
 He felt that Sirtis' appearance was better suited to the "exotic" Troi.